 The two formations discussed below are so widespread that they can be viewed from many localities in the western United States.
-The location for Figure 5 below is from an exposure along U.S. Highway 191 about 8 miles north of the junction with U.S. Highway 666 in Monticello, Utah.
+The location for Figure 1 below is from an exposure along U.S. Highway 191 about 8 miles north of the junction with U.S. Highway 666 in Monticello, Utah.
 Here both the Morrison and Dakota formations are exposed due to erosion of the great Sage Plain.
+Both formations are exposed in the Escalante State Park region of Utah.

-FIGURE 5.
+FIGURE 1.
 View of the Dakota and Morrison Formations exposed to the east of U.S. Highway 191 north of Monticello, Utah.
 The bedded layers high in the wooded region just below the skyline are the Dakota Formation.
 The various colorful layers just above the road are part of the Morrison Formation.

 Some formations are small and local; on the other hand some are huge and extremely widespread.
-Two formations of the Colorado Plateau, found in this location, serve as examples of the latter.
+Two formations of the Colorado Plateau, serve as examples of the latter.